PetrGlad/emmate/README.md

 * Playing/editing very long (over several thousands events) files.
   Those files are usually recordings of real performance (e.g. from MIDI keyboard).
 * Comfortable workflow with keyboard as primary input.
-* Allows making fine adjustments of expression.
+* Allows making fine adjustments of notes and tempo.
 * Unlimited undo/redo.
 Never loose session data.
+Non destructive edits, do not override original files.
 * Blackbox recording (aways-on MIDI recording).

 I'd love to see this in one of commercial or open-source DAWs and even pay money for that, but that does not seem to